SBRG/ssbio/docs/instructions/freesasa.rst

         ./configure --enable-python-bindings CFLAGS="-fPIC -O2"
         make

 #.
-Edit the freesasa-2.0/bindings/Makefile, lines 805, 809, 815 to change
+If you have a user-specific Python executable (ie. through Anaconda), edit the freesasa-2.0/bindings/Makefile, lines 805, 809, 815 to change:

     .. code-block:: console

         python setup.py [...]

-    to
+    to (type `which python` to get the path to enter):

     .. code-block:: console

-        /path/to/anaconda/python setup.py [...]
+        /path/to/your/anaconda/python setup.py [...]

 #.
 Install with